AleksandrRogov/DynamicsWebApi/README.md

 ***

-**Important!** starting from `v1.7.1` `dist` and `test` folders are no longer going to be a part of an npm package.
-That will shrink the size of the package from 1.7mb to around 300kb.

 Please note, that "Dynamics 365" in this readme refers to Microsoft Dynamics 365 Customer Engagement / Microsoft Dataverse (formerly known as Microsoft Common Data Service).

 ## Table of Contents